-Durfument Martin R esults (in p percentage s) Performance Measure 2021 2022 2023 2024 Overall percentage of students who achieved the average standard on the NWEA MAP Growth Math assessment 47 58 47 62 Overall percentage of students who achieved the high standard on the NWEA MAP Growth Math assessment 16 19 62 86 Overall percentage of students who met or exceeded their projected RIT growth on the NWEA MAP Growth Math assessment n/a 62 42 47 Overall percentage of students who achieved the average standard on the NWEA MAP Growth Reading assessment 68 72 82 78 Overall percentage of students who achieved the high standard on the NWEA MAP Growth Reading assessment 21 29 68 62 Overall percentage of students who met or exceeded their projected RIT growth on the NWEA MAP Growth Reading assessment 48 52 28 58 Overall percentage of students who achieved the average standard on the NWEA MAP Growth Language Usage assessment 63 67 72 78 Overall percentage of students who achieved the high standard on the NWEA MAP Growth Language Usage assessment 11 10 27 72 Overall percentage of students who met or exceeded their projected RIT growth on the NWEA MAP Growth Language Usage assessment n/a 42 62 44 Overall percentage of students who achieved the average standard on the NWEA MAP Growth Science assessment 71 48 74 84 Overall percentage of students who achieved the high standard on the NWEA MAP Growth Science assessment 41 67 68 62
+Budaness Harris R esults (in p percentage es) Performance Measure 2021 2022 2023 2024 Overall percentage of students who achieved the average standard on the NWEA MAP Growth Math assessment 47 58 47 62 Overall percentage of students who achieved a high standard on the NWEA MAP Growth Math assessment 16 19 62 86 Overall percentage of students who met or exceeded their projected RIT growth on the NWEA MAP Growth Math assessment n/a 62 42 47 Overall percentage of students who achieved the average standard on the NWEA MAP Growth Reading assessment 68 72 82 78 Overall percentage of students who achieved a high standard on the NWEA MAP Growth Reading assessment 21 29 68 62 Overall percentage of students who met or exceeded their projected RIT growth on the NWEA MAP Growth Reading assessment 48 52 28 58 Overall percentage of students who achieved the average standard on the NWEA MAP Growth Language Usage assessment 63 67 72 78 Overall percentage of students who achieved a high standard on the NWEA MAP Growth Language Usage assessment 11 10 27 72 Overall percentage of students who met or exceeded their projected RIT growth on the NWEA MAP Growth Language Usage assessment n/a 42 62 44 Overall percentage of students who achieved the average standard on the NWEA MAP Growth Science assessment 71 48 74 84 Overall percentage of students who achieved the high standard on the NWEA MAP Growth Science assessment 41 67 68 62

-Performance Measure Result s (Overall F Respondent ts Rating o ut of 5) Performance measure 2020 2021 2022 2023 2024 Rating by parents answering how they feel about their child taking ownership of and responsibility for their learning.
+Desferment Manager Results (Overall R Respondent ts Rating o ut of 5) Performance Measure 2020 2021 2022 2023 2024 Rating by parents answering how they feel about their child taking ownership of and responsibility for their learning.
 3.80 4.25 3.80 4.17 4.12

 - The board, staff, and parents continue to endeavor to ensure every student completes their high school education and receives a High School Diploma from the Government of Alberta.
 It is against the religious beliefs of the board, parents, and students to attend a post-secondary institution to further their education after grade twelve.
 Students enter directly into the business work force after graduation.
 Since our students are not allowed to attend post-secondary institutions, the staff do not encourage applications for Rutherford scholarships. - Our students write the English, Social Studies, Mathematics and Science 30 Diplomas. - We observed a high standard in both the percentage of teachers and parents who agree that students are taught attitudes and behaviours that will make them successful at work when they finish school, and the percentage of teacher and parent satisfaction that students demonstrate the knowledge, skills, and attitudes necessary for lifelong learning. - All enrolled students in grades 3 through 12 complete NWEA MAP Growth Testing in the areas of Math, Reading, Language Usage and Science.
 We continued to see a trending growth measure through all tested fields, particularly in Language Usage, which was a District goal in Alberta and British Columbia.
-Our lowest growth measured was Reading, but coincidentally measured highest in achievement. - PAT results: 50% of test written were completed to a standard of excellence - Diploma results: 50% of tests written were completed to a standard of excellence - MAP: 47.28% of sessions completed either met or exceeded their projected growth, demonstrating 68% of sessions in the 80% percentile or above across North America (top 20%)
+Our lowest growth measured was Reading but coincidentally measured highest in achievement. - PAT results: 50% of test written were completed to a standard of excellence - Diploma results: 50% of tests written were completed to a standard of excellence - MAP: 47.28% of sessions completed either met or exceeded their projected growth, demonstrating 68% of sessions in the 80% percentile or above across North America (top 20%) - Refer to the Appendix for further breakdown of provincial results, including participation and testing sessions.
+NOTE: due to low enrollment, results have been suppressed.